What CPA Exam to Take First and Why: A Strategic Guide

 Each chosen discipline aligns with specific career paths, helping candidates build expertise that directly impacts their chosen field.

-Factors to Consider When Choosing Your First CPA Exam
+Factors to Consider When Deciding What CPA Exam to Take First

 Background Knowledge